cleverhans-lab/cleverhans/README.md

   year={2016}
 }
 ```

-A new version of the technical report will be uploaded for each major
-revision.
-GitHub contributors will be added to the author list.
+There is not yet an ArXiv tech report for v2.0.0 but one will be prepared soon.

 ## About the name